Gå till innehåll

 The Mercato Centrale is the indoor part of the San Lorenzo Market.
 The two-floor building is mostly dedicated to food.
 Here, the very best specialities that Florence and Italy have to offer can be found.
 On the second floor, there is a food court where you can relish high-quality meals while soaking in the vibrant and lively atmosphere of the market.

-Florence’s international airport Peretola, formally Amerigo Vespucci Airport, is around 4 km from the city centre, located on the northwest outskirts of Florence.
+Florence’s international airport Peretola, formally Amerigo Vespucci Airport, is around 4 kilometres from the city centre, located on the northwest outskirts of Florence.
 The city centre can be reached in about 15 minutes by taxi, and about 20 minutes by bus.
 A special bus called “Vola in bus” gets you to the city centre, to S. Maria Novella railway station (SMN) in 20-25 minutes.
 The bus runs daily, including Sundays and holidays.
-The bus departs from the airport every 30 minutes between 5:30am to 8:30pm after that it runs every hour until 11:45pm.
-The last bus is at 1am.
+The bus departs from the airport every 30 minutes between 5:30am to 12:30am.
 Tickets can be bought directly when boarding the bus, but be aware only one-way tickets are available from the driver.
 Round-trip tickets must be purchased before boarding the bus from ATAF and Li-nea resellers or from newsagents.
-To take a taxi from the airport to central Florence takes about 15 minutes and you will find the taxi stand in front of the terminal.
+To take a taxi from the airport to central Florence takes about 15 minutes and you will find a taxi stand in front of the terminal.
 When taking a taxi, make sure to read the display with price information inside the vehicle so that you pay the correct price.
-Car rental companies are situated at “Palagio degli Spini” and are connected to the airport by a free shuttle bus.
-The shuttle bus runs every 20 minutes.